astrolang/astro/docs/compiler/compiler.md

 show :: (Ptr{Person}) -> None
 ```

-However if the function interface is generic or polymorphic, the implementation will only expect
+However if the function interface is generic or polymorphic, the implementation will only expect structural (and nominal) compliance.
 ```nim
 fun show(a): :: Any -> None
     print(a.name, :age)